TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

    This array has the same format as the third parameter.
    It must list all actions whose results should not be stored in the cache.

-The first action of the first line configured in the action list is the default action of the plugin.
+The first action in the action list of the first line of the configuration parameter is the default action of the plugin.
-This determines the first template and its generated result to be shown in the frontend.
+This determines the first template and its generated result to be shown in the frontend when no action parameter is present.

 .. _registrating-the-plugin: